bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     when :math:`h \to 0`.

-We can see that the definition is basically the same as our regular calculus one except that we require the expectation to go to zero *and* to have a weaker square convergence, which we'll see appear again in the next section..
+We can see that the definition is basically the same as regular calculus except that we require the expectation to go to zero with a weaker squared convergence, which we'll see appear again in the next section.

 From this definition, we can calculate the mean of the derivative of :math:`W(t)` as: